Building Climate Resilience for a Vital Environment (BRaVE): Identification of Vulnerabilities, Indicators and Implications for Actions

 The research is orientated by the international Sustainable Development Goals (SDGs).

 The Green Research Network comprises 12 sub-projects, each of which will be funded with 0.5 doctoral positions over 3 years from the "Green Transformation" funds of the University of Augsburg.
-The sub-projects will start in the 3rd quarter of 2024 and will be completed at the end of the 4th quarter of 2027.
+The sub-projects have started in the 3rd quarter of 2024 and will be completed at the end of the 4th quarter of 2027.
 In the spirit of the required interdisciplinarity, as many disciplines as possible currently involved in the CCR should be represented.
 In addition to the CCR, other researchers from the University of Augsburg, in particular the Environmental Science Center (WZU) and the Centre for Interdisciplinary Health Research (CIHR), are involved as tandem partners in the supervision of the BRaVE doctoral students.
 The sub-projects are as follows:

 Coordinator: